Original Rules and AwardsWelcome!

 Oh, yes!
+Were you not there last year?
 We are doing this event and awards scheme as described.
 How seriously the participants are taking it is perhaps another matter.

 How do I participate?

-Walmart Parking Lots on the Air begins at 00:00 UTC on July 2.
+Walmart Parking Lots on the Air begins on the date and time announced.
 To participate in this scheme you do not need to register in advance or pay any dues.
 You simply need to operate an amateur radio satellite station, and then choose to be an WMPLOTA Associate (activator), who operates portable from any Walmart parking lot, or a Shopper (chaser) operating from another location and contacting Associates.